Best of London

 Tickets are available for the regular seating as well as in the yard.
 Those with tickets in the yard are referred to as “groundlings”.
 No seats are provided, so the audience in the yard stands to watch the performance and are subject to natural elements.

 During the last performance I saw at the Globe, rain began to fall and the groundlings, being unable to deploy umbrellas, merely put up their hoods and carried on enjoying the performance.
-The actors moved the action slightly back from the stage edge, so as not to expose themselves to the rain.

-South Bank In LondonSouth Bank in London
+23. South Bank In LondonSouth Bank in London

-If you’re looking for a fun way to spend an afternoon with your family in London, look no further than the South Bank!
 The South Bank is an eclectic cultural center in the heart of London, lying along the shores of the River Thames between Blackfriars Bridge and Westminster Bridge.

 South Bank as we know it today goes back to 1951 when the area was used for the Festival of Britain.
 There are a number of London Underground subway stops dotting the area, and it is easily navigated on foot.